'Top Gun: Maverick' is about to give Tom Cruise his biggest opening ever – KION546

 The Paramount film — which has Cruise’s Maverick teaching a new class of Top Gun recruits — is expected to make roughly $80 million for its three-day opening.
 Some experts have the film making closer to $100 million.
 That will easily make “Maverick” the highest-grossing debut in Cruise’s 40 year career, overtaking “War of the Worlds,” which opened to $64.8 million in 2005.

-Cruise and Paramount are already on target for a big weekend, with the film making $19.2 million in its preview showings Thursday.
+Cruise and Paramount are already on target for a big weekend, with the film making $19.2 million in its preview showings.
+Paramount said that represents its highest-grossing preview in the company’s history and the highest-grossing Memorial Day weekend preview ever.

 “Tom Cruise is one of the few true movie stars left in the business,” Paul Dergarabedian, senior media analyst at Comscore, told CNN Business.
 “His name on the marquee means something to audiences who have come to trust that his films will be worth every dollar of that movie ticket purchase.”